phobos2077/fo2_ecco/docs/ecco_readme.txt

 > BARTER:
 - Selling prices are affected by skill. (at lower levels prices may drop as low as 25% from their normal margin).
-This way, if you want to get rich by selling weapons, upgrade your Barter, or you'll need to sell many times more than before.
+This way, if you want to get rich by selling weapons, invest into Barter, or you'll need to sell many times more than before.
 - Buying prices are comparable to base game, but have a steeper curve (slightly higher on low skill, lower on high skill) - see barter.ini or barter SSL code for detailed formula.
 - Some misc items prices were adjusted, so you can still make profit selling them, especially in early game (gecko pelts and scorpion tails in Klamath, etc.).
-- Some items have their prices differ between towns to reflect demand.
+- Some items have their prices differ between towns to simulate supply/demand differences.
 - New book for Barter skill added.

 > STEALING:
 - Steal rolls calculation changed to make stealing harder but encourage investing into the skill.
-- if Steal roll fails but Catch roll also fails - fails steal without getting caught instead of just succeeding, as in vanilla.
+- If Steal roll fails but Catch roll also fails - fails steal without getting caught instead of just succeeding, as in vanilla.
 - Stealing now correctly uses number of items stolen when calculating difficulty.
 - Stealing money and other weightless items now adds to difficulty based on cost.
 - Karma penalty based on total value of goods being stolen.